arnauoller/fabric-samples/logging-system/README.md

 - Docker and docker-compose installed
 - Node.js v8

-It is advised to have 3 console windows open; one to monitor the infrastructure and one each for MagnetoCorp and DigiBank
+It is advised to have 3 console windows open; one to monitor the infrastructure and one each for employer and employee

-If you haven't already clone the repository to a directory of your choice, and change to the `commercial-paper` directory
+change to the `logging-system` directory

 ```
+//TODO: change this
 git clone https://github.com/hyperledger/fabric-samples.git
 cd fabric-samples/commercial-paper
 ```

-This `README.md` file is in the the `commercial-paper` directory, the source code for client applications and the contracts ins in the `ogranization` directory, and some helper scripts are in the `roles` directory.
+This `README.md` file is in the the `logging-system` directory, the source code for client applications and the contracts ins in the `ogranization` directory, and some helper scripts are in the `roles` directory.

 ## Running the Infrastructure